 Check out this collapsible bucket for the beach here.

 A good fitting snorkel and mask.
-There are plenty of oppurtunities to snorkel everywhere!
+There are plenty of opportunities to snorkel everywhere!

 Check out this top-reviewed snorkel here.